This page covers first aid requirements in non-healthcare settings during the pandemic, as well as first aid cover and qualifications at this time.

 - a full recap of training delivered before the interruption is done before moving onto undelivered modules

-- the awarding body is content that you can show:
+- the training provider is content that you can show:

 - a full understanding of all aspects of the course content